FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 	</figcaption></figcaption>
 </figure>

-Checkout the [full talk](https://www.gdcvault.com/play/1012264/Shading-a-Bigger-Better-Sequel) on the GDC page, if you are interested such techniques.
+Checkout the [full talk](https://www.gdcvault.com/play/1012264/Shading-a-Bigger-Better-Sequel) on the GDC page, if you are interested in such techniques.

 <blockquote class="reaction"><div class="reaction_text">The creativity of them using "Exclusive Masking" blew me away.
 First time I learned about it.
 Two textures in one channel, set to specific ranges<br>(Texture 1: 0-128, Texture 2: 128-256) at the cost of color precision</div><img class="kiwi" src="/assets/kiwis/love.svg"></blockquote>